Dr. Sarah N Giddings

 PhD student

-Lauren is currently a PhD student at the Scripps Institution of Oceanography and is co-advised by Sarah Giddings and Mark Merrifield.
+Lauren is an Environmental Scientist at the State Water Resources Control Board in San Diego.
+She completed her PhD in May 2024 at the Scripps Institution of Oceanography working with co-advisors Levy, Giddings and Merrifield.
 Broadly, she is interested in coastal ocean processes and their interactions with land.
-Her first chapter focuses on the morphodynamic responses of a dune-backed beach during high-energy storm conditions in the Outer Banks, NC.
+Her first chapter focused on the morphodynamic responses of a dune-backed beach during high-energy storm conditions in the Outer Banks, NC while her other dissertation chapters focused on the influence of coastal processes and morphodynamics at a low-inflow-estuary mouth on freshwater resources upstream.
 Originally from Los Angeles, she received her BS in physics with a minor in physiology from Cal Poly, Pomona in 2017.
-In fall of 2017, she began the physical oceanography program at Scripps and received her MS in oceanography in 2019.

 Dr. Elizabeth Brasseale

-Elizabeth Brasseale joined the Giddings lab as a postdoctoral scholar in September 2020.
-She models water quality as a function of pollutant decay and sinking using regional ocean models as part of the U.S. Coastal Research Program.
+Elizabeth Brasseale is currently a Postdoctoral researcher in the School of Marine and Environmental Affairs at the University of Washington using oceanography to interpret eDNA samples for .
+She was a postdoctoral scholar in the Giddings lab from September 2020-December 2022 where she modeled water quality as a function of pollutant decay and sinking using regional ocean models as part of the U.S. Coastal Research Program.
 Previously, Elizabeth studied estuarine-shelf interactions and larval transport of marine invasive species in the Pacific northwest during her doctoral studies at the University of Washington, advised by Parker MacCready.

 Dr. Alex Simpson